NomicFoundation/hardhat/docs/config/README.md

 You can customize the different paths that Hardhat uses by providing an object to the `paths` field with the following keys:

 - `root`: The root of the Hardhat project.
 This path is resolved from `hardhat.config.js`'s directory.
-Default value: The directory containing the config file.
+Default value: the directory containing the config file.
 - `sources`: The directory where your contract are stored.
 This path is resolved from the project's root.
 Default value: `'./contracts'`.
 - `tests`: The directory where your tests are located.
 This path is resolved from the project's root.
 Default value: `'./test'`.